 - This event has passed.

-Your ticket price includes our favorable group ticket pricing of $165 plus a $25 GYGG service fee.
+The ticket price includes our favorable group ticket pricing of $149 plus a $41 service fee.

 Click the button below to immediately add this can’t miss event to your calendar!

 Broadway Outings for Women (BOW) creates opportunities to enhance our experience and enjoyment of the best shows on Broadway.
 As with most art, we believe that appreciation improves with context and knowledge.
 BOW events focus on the contributions of women to Broadway productions and dive into the often under-represented female perspective in the Broadway theatre.

 Outings include conversations with artists and experts who provide insight, context, and inspiration about the production and encourage participants to deepen their connection to the material.
 Conducted in an intimate setting, we encourage community-building, a feeling of belonging, and most of all, joy.
 Come and be a part of this experience!

 BOW was created by Broadway producer Lori Fineman of FineWomen Productions.
 This event is the first of what we hope are many collaborations between BOW and Grab Your Group & GO!.

 The Lunch & Learn will be at Bond 45, 221 W 46th St, New York, NY 10036.
 Following our lunch we will walk to the Bernard B Jacobs Theatre to view our show.

 REFUNDS: Please note ALL SALES ARE FINAL.
 We understand that sometimes a change of plans is an inevitable fact of life.
 Should a situation arise with your purchased tickets we are here for you, so please reach out.
 We have amassed a unique situation where it is possible that a buyer within this large group may be unearthed.
 Providing solutions and matching tickets to people is gratifying, but also time consuming.
 As such, WE WILL DEDUCT $20 PER TICKET if exchanges are confirmed.